hainegroup/Poseidon-share/README.md

 Run the `Gallery` and `OceanSpy` notebooks on [SciServer](https://sciserver.org/) using the Oceanography image.

-June 2025: `Kraken` contains demonstration notebooks to access the LLC4320 dataset.
+June 2026: `Kraken` contains demonstration notebooks to access the LLC4320 dataset and the DYAMOND dataset.

 Run the `Kraken` notebooks on [SciServer](https://sciserver.org/) using the `Kraken` domain.